harvester/harvester/enhancements/20220614-single-root-io-virtualization.md

 #### Story 1 in detail
 [Story 1 summary](#story-1)

-Alice has a baremetal Harvester cluster where each node has an Intel E800 Series Ethernet controller that can support 8 VFs.
+Bob has a baremetal Harvester cluster where each node has an Intel E800 Series Ethernet controller that can support 8 VFs.

-Alice enables SR-IOV by changing the value of the `sriov-config` setting to:
+Bob enables SR-IOV by changing the value of the `sriov-config` setting to:
 ```json
 {
   "sriov_enabled": true,